-Notwithstanding any other provision herein, a student who fails to achieve a cumulative GPA of 1.25 or above, in any fall or spring semester, shall be administratively dismissed from the school of law without a probationary period as described above.
+Notwithstanding any other provision herein, a student who fails to achieve a cumulative GPA of 1.800 or above, in any semester, shall be administratively dismissed from the school of law without a probationary period as described above and with no opportunity to seek readmission, pursuant to § XV.C. below.
 A student that is administratively dismissed from the School of Law shall have their financial aid eligibility suspended.